khushi1415/khushi1415/README.md

 # <p align="center">I'm Khushi Garg </p>

-🔭 Pre-final year undergrad at VIT Bhopal pursuing Computer Science and Engineering with specialization in Cyber Security and Digital Forensics. \
+🔭 Final year undergrad at VIT Bhopal pursuing Computer Science and Engineering with specialization in Cyber Security and Digital Forensics. \
 💻 Linux | HTML | CSS | C++ | Python. \
 🌱 I’m currently learning Cyber Security and Web Development. \
 ⚡ Member of the winning team in GeekWeekLocal: GWL hackathon 2021 by GeeksForGeeks.